Course Outline

 Description

-Cell Biology explores the cellular foundation of life in animals, including humans, plants and microorganisms.
-You will explore the connection between the structure and function of cells, aspects of their evolution, and their organisation into the primary tissues of organisms.
+Cell Biology explores the cellular foundation of life.
+You will explore the connection between the structure and function of cells (eukaryotic and prokaryotic), aspects of cellular evolution and the organisation and development of cells into primary tissues.
 The course offers you the opportunity to develop and demonstrate the skills important for scientific experimentation and investigation in the fields of science and biomedical science, including practical laboratory skills and science communication.
-It provides a strong foundation for further studies in physiology, molecular biology and genetics relevant to sciences broadly, including biomedicine.
+It provides a strong foundation for further studies in physiology, molecular biology, and genetics relevant to biomedicine.

 How will this course be delivered?